-Owners of 2003 Ram pickups urged to stop driving them after another Takata air bag inflator death
+Owners of some 2003 Ram pickups urged to not drive them after another Takata air bag inflator death

 Stellantis says it will provide free transportation to help people and their vehicles get to and from dealerships.

+“The older a defective Takata air bag inflator gets, the more dangerous it becomes,” Acting NHTSA Administrator Ann Carlson said in a written statement.
+“Please get your air bag replaced now for your sake, and for the sake of those who love you.”

+The agency says even minor crashes can make the air bags explode and kill people or cause serious injuries.

-The company says the May death is the fourth in its vehicles.
-The pickups were recalled in 2015, and six notices were sent to the owner’s home, but the recall repairs weren’t done.
+Stellantis, formerly Fiat Chrysler, says the May death is the fourth in its vehicles.
+It says that six notices were sent to the owner’s home, but the recall repairs weren’t done.

 Last year Stellantis told owners of Chrysler 300s and Dodge Magnums, Chargers and Challengers from model years 2005 through 2010 should stop driving them after three other deaths were reported.